tangentyh/notes-of-tan/SQL_notes.md

    - stored off-page -- not stored in page, does not effect main index, but a 20 B pointer is stored

 1. InnoDB Row Formats -- tbd

+# Concepts

+1. ACID -- transaction properties
+   - atomicity -- when transaction ends, either all the changes succeed or all the changes undone
+   - consistency -- in transactions, the database remains in a consistent state at all times, after each commit or rollback; queries never see mix of old and new values
+   - isolation -- transactions cannot interfere with each other or see each other's uncommitted data; achieved through the locking mechanism
+   - durability -- the changes made by transactions are safe from power failures, system crashes, race conditions, or other potential dangers that many non-database applications are vulnerable to
+     - In InnoDB, the doublewrite buffer assists with durability

+1. consistent read -- isolation: A read operation that uses snapshot information to present query results based on a point in time, regardless of changes performed by other transactions running at the same time
+   - undo log -- If queried data has been changed by another transaction, the original data is reconstructed based on the contents of the undo log.
+This technique avoids some of the locking issues that can reduce concurrency by forcing transactions to wait for other transactions to finish.
+   - With `REPEATABLE READ` isolation level, the snapshot is based on the time when the first read operation is performed.
+With `READ COMMITTED` isolation level, the snapshot is reset to the time of each consistent read operation.
+   - default mode -- Consistent read is the default mode in which InnoDB processes `SELECT` statements in `READ COMMITTED` and `REPEATABLE READ` isolation levels.
+Because a consistent read does not set any locks on the tables it accesses, other sessions are free to modify those tables while a consistent read is being performed on the table.